Cognitive development: Objects

+Numbers

+Evidence suggests that humans utilize two core systems for number representation: approximate representations and precise representations.
+The approximate number system helps to capture the relationship between quantities by estimating numerical magnitudes.
+This system becomes more precise with age.
+The second system helps to precisely monitor small groups (limited to around 3 for infants) of individual objects and accurately represent those numerical quantities.

+Place

 Very young children appear to have some skill in navigation.
 This basic ability to infer the direction and distance of unseen locations develops in ways that are not entirely clear.
 However, there is some evidence that it involves the development of complex language skills between 3 and 5 years.
 Also, there is evidence that this skill depends importantly on visual experience, because congenitally blind individuals have been found to have impaired abilities to infer new paths between familiar locations.

 One of the original nativist versus empiricist debates was over depth perception.
 There is some evidence that children less than 72 hours old can perceive such complex things as biological motion.
 However, it is unclear how visual experience in the first few days contributes to this perception.
 There are far more elaborate aspects of visual perception that develop during infancy and beyond.

-Young children seem to be predisposed to think of biological entities (e.g., animals and plants) in an essentialist way.
-This means that they expect such entities (as opposed to, e.g., artifacts) to have many traits such as internal properties that are caused by some "essence" (such as, in our modern Western conceptual framework, the genome).
+Shared Intentionality

+This approach integrates Externalism (a group of positions in the philosophy of mind: embodied cognition, embodied embedded cognition, enactivism, extended mind, and situated cognition) with the Empiricist ideas about the beginning of cognition only from learning in the environment.
+According to the Externalism approach, communicative symbols are encoded into the local topological properties of neuronal maps, which reflect a dynamical action pattern.
+The sensorimotor neuronal network enables pairing the relevant cue with a particular symbol saved in the sensorimotor structures and processes that reveals embodied meanings.
+In this sense, the Shared intentionality theory does not contradict the Core Knowledge Theory while complements it.